tuobaar/aws-lambda-s3-data-pipeline/README.md

 ```bash
 aws s3 ls
 ```
-If configured correctly, this will list your S3 buckets.
+- If configured correctly, this will list your S3 buckets.
+- For more details, see the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

 ---